 Purpose/Charge

-To establish and promote institutional effectiveness through aligning the college’s integrated planning process with the college mission, accreditation standards, and compliance with applicable Federal, State, and local requirements and ensuring and sustaining a culture of evidence, inquiry and action for continuous quality improvement in institutional assessment, integrated planning, and student learning.
+To establish and promote institutional effectiveness through aligning the college’s integrated planning process with the college mission, accreditation standards, and compliance with applicable Federal, State, and local requirements.
+This committee works with the framework of diversity, equity and inclusion to ensure and sustain a culture of evidence, inquiry and action for continuous quality improvement in institutional assessment, integrated planning, and student learning and success.

 Committee Responsibilities

-Coordinate, evaluate, and update the College’s integrated planning processes.
+Coordinate, evaluate, and update the college’s integrated planning processes.

 Review and update the planning calendar and work flow diagram of the College Annual Planning Cycle.